February 2025

 The Southern Responses research team participated in a Forum organised by the Partnership in Faith and Development and a wide range of secular and faith-based NGOs, which took place in Colombo, Sri Lanka.

-Dr Estella Carpi from the Southern Responses project participated in the displacement and forced migration panel.
+Dr Estella Carpi from the Southern Responses project joined the displacement and forced migration panel.
 In her blog post about the conference Dr Estella draws some of the contrasting views of various participants together, providing a starting point for building common ground between secular and faith-based understandings of need and cultures of crisis management.
 Read more on her blog here.

 September 2017